Chart Color Schemes

 Infrastructure

-Bruny Island - Kettering has limited levels of nearby infrastructure activity, ranking in the 6thth percentile nationally
+Bruny Island - Kettering has emerging levels of nearby infrastructure activity, ranking in the 23rdth percentile nationally

-The performance of an area can significantly be influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 0 projects that are anticipated to have an impact on this particular area.
-Notable projects include Hobart City Deal, Greater Hobart Urban Growth Boundary Extension, Tasmanian Irrigation Schemes: Tranche 3, and Cethana Pumped Hydro Energy Storage Project.
-The following list provides details about those projects deemed most relevant.
+No infrastructure projects have been identified by AreaSearch as likely to impact this area.
+Key projects include Hobart City Deal, Greater Hobart Urban Growth Boundary Extension, Tasmanian Irrigation Schemes: Tranche 3, and Cethana Pumped Hydro Energy Storage Project.

 Professional plan users can use the search below to filter and access additional projects.